cpinotossi/msftmh/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/walkthrough/setup-user-account/setup-user-account.md

 ![find azure resource group](media/find_resource_group.png)

-#### One resource group is required for this Microhack: "rg-odaa-shared"
+#### Two resource groups are required for this Microhack: "rg-odaa-shared" and "rg-vm-[your user number]"

 ![see your azure resource group](media/resource_group_list.png)